bethany-j-allen/Skyline-analyses-for-macroevolution/README.md

 </distribution>
 ```

 The arguments determine the model to be used, and link the two parameters in the model, `growthRate` and `popSize`, to our definitions of them elsewhere in the XML.
 We can see that at present, the model uses a single growth rate for the full duration of the coalescent process.
 Instead of using this model, we are going to use a variation which is available in the package **feast**.
-The model is described as a `CompoundPopulationModel`, and allows multiple intervals to be defined over the course of our coalescent process, each of which can have their own growth rate, and links the size of the population at the end of one interval as the starting population size in the next.
+The model is described as a `CompoundPopulationModel`, and allows multiple intervals to be defined over the course of our coalescent process, each of which can have their own growth rate.
 This will enable us to estimate a different diversification rate for each of our four time intervals of interest.
 The basic parameterisation of the model, as described on the [feast Github page] (https://github.com/tgvaughan/feast), is as follows:

 ```xml
 <populationModel spec="CompoundPopulationModel">